manuGil/lecture-notes/shell-notes.md

 cp *.dat original-*.dat
 ```

-> The above fails with 'cp: target original-*.data is not a directory. cp expects a directory when multiple files are passed as teh first argument.
+> The above fails with `cp: target original-*.data is not a directory`. **cp** expects a directory when multiple files are passed as teh first argument.

 d.
 We can use a `for` loop instead, directly on the CLI.